mozilla/apk-factory-service/docs/ARCHITECTURE.md

 existing APKs to seem  out of date.

-If any of the digests or library version numbers are out of date, then the service resonds with that apps manifest url in it's output.
+If any of the digests or library version numbers are out of date, then the service responds with that app's manifest url in its output.

 The client can then make a subsequent Install APK request.

 ## Build APK for Developer

 A developer will `npm install apk-service-factory` and then do a command line build of an APK.

-TBD - this can be architectued in atleast 2 ways:
+TBD - this can be architected in at least 2 ways:

-1) CLI code runs OWA Downloader code and POSTS to the review instance to a special CLI build API
+1. CLI code runs OWA Downloader code and POSTS to the review instance to a special CLI build API
-2) CLI depends on ant and Android SDK.
+2. CLI depends on ant and Android SDK.
 Portions of the server side codebase have CLI alternatives which all run locally.
 This can be used "offline".

 ## Implementation Details